 By the time you are ready to enroll in upper division (300-level and above) science courses, you should have satisfactorily completed all, or at least most, of your lower division courses.
 Your upper division work should flow naturally from what you have done at the lower division, introducing you to more complex theoretical and applied issues and concepts (i.e., providing disciplinary depth and building your skill level in the discipline).

 1. You will need a minimum of 32 credits in approved upper division science courses.
-At least 24 of your upper division credits must be taken for a grade and completed with grades of C minus or higher and must be taken in residence at the UO.
+At least 24 of your upper division credits must be taken in residence at the UO.

 2. Of the 32 upper division credits, with permission, 4 of these 32 credits may be research, thesis, or supervised college teaching credits.
 Seminars, readings & conference, and practicums may not be used to meet this requirement.

 3. You will need two upper division emphasis areas.
-At least 12 of your upper division credits must be taken in one emphasis area and at least 12 in another.
+At least 12 of your upper division credits must be taken in one emphasis area (all from a single department) and at least 12 in another (all from a single other department).
+Emphasis area courses must be graded.

-4. Upper division science courses may be selected from the complete list at GenSci Checklist.
+4. Upper division science courses may be selected from the complete list at Degree Requirements.

 5. Tutorials may not be used for upper division credit for the General Science major.